It’s the most wonderful time of the year — to send holiday cards!

 I decided to get smart and streamline my holiday card process

-So, for the love of Holiday Cards, I’m sharing my 5 tips with you in hopes that it saves you time and makes this tradition more fun for you, too!
+For the love of Holiday Cards, I’m sharing my 5 tips with you in hopes that it saves you time and makes this tradition more fun for you, too!

 Enjoy ♥